-Another interpretation is that after being publicly shamed last year by the efforts of Progress Virginia, a nonprofit dedicated to furthering progressive causes, who started doing what the General Assembly has refused to do for years: video recording, live-streaming and archiving committee hearings, on their website; EyesOnRichmond.org.
+Another interpretation is that after being publicly shamed last year by Progress Virginia, a nonprofit dedicated to furthering progressive causes, doing what the General Assembly has refused to do for years: video recording, live-streaming and archiving committee hearings, on their website; EyesOnRichmond.org.

 This legislative session, despite having slim majorities in both the House and the Senate, Republicans in the Virginia’s General Assembly are determined to keep their thumbs firmly pressed down on the scale ensuring absolute control over which bills make it to the floor.